CeusMedia/HydrogenFramework/README.md

 **Skip** configuration of **PHPUnit** for now.

 You now have the hydrogen project file <code>.hymn</code>.
-This file will extend in the process and holds all information needed to (re-)install a constallation of defined and configured modules from defined sources.
+This file will extend in the process and holds all information needed to (re-)install a constellation of defined and configured modules from defined sources.

 #### Add local module source
 ```